Daniel-Rafique/costa-test/Costa/README.md

 * I've used sample product data which will load a product by SKU MH01

-* We use a custom controller as our endpoint since the Magento API isn't sufficient for what we need to do
+* We use a custom controller as our endpoint if the Magento API isn't sufficient for what we need to do

 * The endpoint can take any value as a parameter when making a request for data or updating a model i.e string, array object